mit-pdos/argosy/artifact/README.md

   has the composed implementation inside it (built using `layer_impl_compose`) as well as proofs for all the recovery refinement obligations.
 Because we want to run this implementation the proof ends with `Defined` instead of `Qed`.

+## Section 4 (Crash Hoare Logic)

+- The **recovery quadruple (L733)** and **halt specification (L754)** correspond to `Spec.Hoare`'s `proc_rspec` and `proc_hspec`, respectively.
+The type of
+  specifications is common to these and uses the term "alternate" for the halt or recovery condition, depending on context.
+- While unfortunately not described in the paper, CHL specs connect to recovery refinement via a set of definitions and theorems in `Spec.AbstractionSpec`.
+  First, the definition `refine_spec` captures a pattern of writing specs at a higher layer of abstraction using an abstraction relation in the pre-, post-, and recovery/halt condition.
+Second, the file has a number of generic theorems that connect Hoare specs to refinement.
+This connection is a bit messy (there's some boilerplate when proving a refinement property from specs, as seen in `Examples.ReplicatedDisk.ReplicatedDiskImpl.compile_refine_TD_OD`, for example).
+- The **idempotence-ghost rule (L811)** corresponds to `Spec.Hoare.proc_hspec_to_rspec` (we don't prove the weaker idempotence principle from FSCQ's CHL).

 # Source code overview